 My child needs a Special Diet, are you able to feed him/her?

-Children may bring a packed lunch and a drink for their midday meal.
+We are a healthy school and in line with Ofsted criteria we actively promote healthy eating and healthy living with our Children.
+Children may bring a packed lunch and a drink (Water or juice for lunchtime) for their midday meal.
 Drinks should be brought in a plastic container or unbreakable plastic flask.
-Fizzy drinks, sweets or chocolate are not permitted and lunches should contain no nuts.
+Fizzy drinks, sweets or chocolate are not permitted and lunches should contain no nuts as we have a number of children in the school with nut allergies.
 Their lunch must be brought in a suitable lunch box, clearly labelled on the outside.

 Water at School

-Children are encouraged to bring bottles of water to school to drink throughout the day.
+Children are encouraged to bring bottles of water to school to drink throughout the day to keep their minds refreshed.
 Research has shown that this helps to keep the children more alert and focused during the school day.
+No juice or fizzy drinks are allowed in the classrooms.
 Bottles should be clearly marked with the child’s name and may be refilled from the chilled water dispensers in school.